 Both black and green tea are considered very beneficial, but have you wondered which one is healthier?
 Read on to find out.

 A cup of tea frequently helps us unwind and improve our moods when stressed, tired, anxious, or confused.
 However, it is impossible always to remain energised, and it is OK to experience fatigue or laziness.
 Tea can help you relax, improve your mood and revitalise you.
-It is an important element of detox diets and weight loss diets.
+It is an important element of detox diet and weight loss diets

 Tea not only makes you feel refreshed but also alters your mood.
 Those working toward fitness typically favour black tea or green tea.
 The source of both teas is a plant known as Camellia Sinensis.
 The plant's highest bloom and leaves are removed by the harvesters.
 Afterwards, these leaves may turn black or green, depending on how they are processed.